adaltas/node-csv-docs/src/documents/generate/index.html.md

 [the example page](/generate/examples/),
 [the "samples" folder][generate-samples] and [the "test" folder][generate-test].

+## Options

+Options may include:

+*   `duration`
+    Period to run in milliseconds, default to 4 minutes.
+*   `columns`
+    Define the number of generated fields and the generation method.
+If columns is an integer, it corresponds to the number of fields.
+If it is an array, each element correspond to a field.
+If the element is a function, the function will generate the field value, if it is a string, it call the registered function of the same name.
+*   `max_word_length`
+    Maximum number of characters per word.
+*   `seed`
+    Generate idempotent random characters if a number provided
+*   `length`
+    Number of lines to read.
+*   `objectMode`
+    Whether this stream should behave as a stream of objects.
+Meaning that stream.read(n) returns a single value instead of a Buffer of size n.
+Default=false
+*   `highWaterMark`
+    The maximum number of bytes to store in the internal buffer before ceasing to read from the underlying resource.
+Default=16kb

+All options are optional.

 ## Migration

 Most of the generator is imported from its parent project [CSV][csv] in a effort